-Covid 19 coronavirus: Boris Johnson admitted to intensive care in hospital
+Covid 19 coronavirus: Boris Johnson admitted to intensive care

 Britain's Prime Minister Boris Johnson has been admitted to an intensive care unit just hours after he said he was in good spirits in a London hospital where he was admitted with the new coronavirus.

-The prime minister's spokesman earlier said Johnson had spent a comfortable night and remained in charge of government despite being admitted to St Thomas' Hospital after Covid-19 symptoms of a cough and fever persisted, 10 days after he was diagnosed.
+The Prime Minister's spokesman earlier said Johnson had spent a comfortable night and remained in charge of government despite being admitted to St Thomas' Hospital after Covid-19 symptoms of a cough and fever persisted, 10 days after he was diagnosed.

+Moments after Johnson's office assured the nation the PM was comfortable, a BBC correspondent tweeted he had been admitted to intensive care.

+"Over the course of this afternoon, the condition of the prime minister has worsened and, on the advice of his medical team, he has been moved to the intensive care unit at the hospital."

+It continued: "The PM is receiving excellent care, and thanks all NHS staff for their hard work and dedication."

-Johnson sent out a tweet thanking the National Health Service for taking care of him and others in this difficult time.
+Johnson had not long before sent out a tweet thanking the National Health Service for taking care of him and others.

 READ MORE: